Daniele Amfitheatrof

-Arrival in the United States of America

-Following the premiere of his programmatic work American Panorama (1935), which was conducted by Dimitri Mitropoulos in Turin in 1937, Amfitheatrof was invited by the Minneapolis Symphony Orchestra to a position as Mitropoulos's associate for the first two months of the 1937–1938 concert season.
-Amfitheatrof arrived in the United States with his wife (née May C Semenza), his son, Erik (b.
-1931), and daughter, Stella Renata (b.
-1934), at New York Harbor on October 21, 1937.
-His arrival was noted in the New York papers.
-Amfitheatrof's busy schedule with the Minneapolis Symphony Orchestra included concerts in regional Minnesota and the province of Manitoba.
-His appearances were well liked by audiences and received much favourable press.
-Amfitheatrof also accepted a brief engagement with the Boston Symphony Orchestra at the behest of their conductor, Serge Koussevitsky, in 1938.

-Hollywood
+Biography

+Amfitheatrof was born in Saint Petersburg, Russia on 29 October 1901; his grandfather was Nikolay Sokolov.

+In his youth, Amfitheatrof studied first with Jāzeps Vītols at the Saint Petersburg Conservatory, then Jaroslav Křička in Prague.
+Most of Amfitheatrof's studies took place in Rome, where he completed his studies in composition at the Conservatorio di Santa Cecilia under Ottorino Respighi.
+Amfitheatrof also graduated in organ playing from the Pontifical Institute of Sacred Music.

+His career began as a répétiteur at the Teatro Augusteo, where he eventually became assistant conductor to Bernardino Molinari.
+After obtaining a number of positions in Italy, including house conductor and manager at the EIAR station in Turin, Amfitheatrof left to become associate conductor of the Minneapolis Symphony Orchestra under music director Dimitri Mitropoulos.

+In 1939, Amfitheatrof relocated to Hollywood, California, where he established himself as a film composer.
+He became a naturalized American citizen in 1944.
+Altogether, Amfitheatrof scored more than seventy films.

 With World War II imminent in Europe, Amfitheatrof elected to remain in the United States.
 He relocated his family to California on the recommendation of Boris Morros, then director of music at Paramount Pictures.
 Amfitheatrof was hired by Metro-Goldwyn-Mayer Studios under an exclusive four-year contract (1939–1943).
 His scores at MGM include those for Lassie Come Home, the first major film of a young Elizabeth Taylor.
-During his twenty-six years in Hollywood, where he was employed by each of the major studios at one time for another, he composed the scores (often uncredited) for over 50 films, including Letter from an Unknown Woman, The Desert Fox, The Naked Jungle, The Last Hunt, and The Mountain.
+During his twenty-six years in Hollywood, where he was employed by each of the major studios at one time or another, he composed the scores (often uncredited) for over 50 films, including Letter from an Unknown Woman, The Desert Fox, The Naked Jungle, The Last Hunt, and The Mountain.
 His final score was written for Major Dundee in 1965.
-(This score, which was disliked by many, including director Sam Peckinpah, was replaced with a new score by Christopher Caliendo for the reconstructed version, which was released theatrically in 2005; both scores can be heard on the DVD, released later that year).
+(This score, which was disliked by many, including director Sam Peckinpah, was replaced with a new score by Christopher Caliendo for the reconstructed version, which was released theatrically in 2005; both scores can be heard on the DVD, released later that year.)

-Amfitheatrof was twice nominated for an Oscar for his work on Guest Wife and Song of the South.
+Amfitheatrof was twice nominated for an Oscar for his work, on Guest Wife and Song of the South.
 Amfitheatrof once remarked in written correspondence (citation: private letters) with his friend and colleague, John Steven Lasher, that his career in Hollywood "as a prostitute composer" ultimately tarnished his image as a professional musician.
 As a result, he was unable to secure commissions or performances of his concert works.

-Final years

-Amfitheatrof returned to Italy in 1959 and lived there for the most part until 1967.
-He made frequent visits to the United States during the final 15 years of his life.
-Plans to secure funding for a stage musical called The Staring Match, the production of a film, and the completion of a cello concerto, were all doomed to failure.
-His final years were spent in relative seclusion in Venice and in Rome, where he died on June 4, 1983.
+Death

+Amfitheatrof died at his home in Rome on 7 June 1983, after a prolonged period of declining health.